nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Saving your data

-**Class Manager 2023** data is automatically saved on your computer after any command changes the data.
+**Class Manager 2023** data is automatically saved on your computer after any command modifies the data.
 There is no need to save manually.

 ## Editing the data file